LaurynasGHub/price_it/README.md

 • Setup a backend server and chanel scraper requests trough the server.
 Doing this will remove CORS error that occurs now.
 Move scrapers to backend and not frontend.
 Completed ✅

 • Make result cards for each shop search.
 In results window there should be a stack of resultCard for each shop.
 They should be vertical.
+Completed ✅

 • Show loader when searching when the previous search results are displayed.
+Completed ✅

 • Rimi brings back 20 results when barbora returns 5.
+Fixed ✅

 • Iki (LastMile) scraper.
+Completed ✅

 • Check maybe it's possible to get price from Lidl and Norfa.
+So far it is not possible.

 ## Future planed updates: